chiranjitbiswas/Eagleowl/README.md

 npm install
 ```

-Go to `database` folder to specify MYSQL details.
+Go to `database/db.js` folder to specify MYSQL details.
 Mysql Dump can be found under root folder of the project named `eagleowl.sql`

 To run the project: